 - Download the email message, so it appears on your Desktop or Downloads folder

 - Find the email saved on the desktop, and right click it

 - Open the “Get Info” menu entry

 - Change the “Open with” section (it might be folded) and change the selected app to Microsoft Outlook

 - ALSO, select “Change All” then click “Continue”, so that not only this file, but all .eml files, are opened via Outlook

-Now Microsoft Outlook should be your default email provider for both composing new emails, but also opening preexisting messages.
+At this point, Microsoft Outlook should be your default email provider for composing new emails, and also for opening preexisting messages.
 When you open a PM task and open the associated email message, it will open in Outlook and not Apple Mail.